Which tomato variety is the best to grow in Kenya?

 Onyx

-Looking the tomato with highest shelf life to reduce your post harvest and transport losses?
-The Onyx F1 tomato variety has longest shelf life in Kenya, at 25 days.
-Its fruits skin are firm making its transport and handling by traders easier.
-As a determinate variety, you do not require to stake it.
-Other top features of the Onyx open pollinated tomato include;
+Looking for the tomato with the highest shelf life to reduce your post-harvest and transport losses?
+The Onyx F1 tomato variety has the longest shelf life in Kenya, at 25 days.
+Its fruit skin is firm making its transport and handling by traders easier.
+As a determinate variety, you are not required to stake it.
+Other top features of the Onyx open-pollinated tomato include;

 • Yield potential; 45 t/ha